-This practical four-day course provides a comprehensive understanding of veterinary medicine development in the EU and USA.
+This practical five-day course provides a comprehensive understanding of veterinary medicine development in the EU and USA.

-This intensive four-day course provides a thorough understanding of how to develop a veterinary medicine in the EU and USA.
+This intensive five-day course provides a thorough understanding of how to develop a veterinary medicine in the EU and USA.

 The development of a veterinary medicine is complex, time consuming and expensive.
 It requires teamwork from individuals with different scientific training and a wide range of skills.
 Everyone involved must be aware of the main stages in the development programme and be able to relate his or her responsibilities to the expertise and needs of the scientists and commercial members of the team.
 Furthermore, different approaches taken by the regulatory authorities in the EU and the USA mean that a comprehensive development programme must be designed in order for the product to be commercialised in both regions.